Inquiriosity

 Argue our position by talking faster, louder, more forcefully

-Ask but don’t truly listen by shutting down others, talking over them, lining up our arguments for what we’ll say next
+Not truly listen by shutting down others, or lining up our arguments before we’ve heard theirs’

 See our point of view as objective and others’ as subjective

-The happier destination depends on inqueriosity.
+The better destination depends on inquiriosity.
 And now you have the map.